 Max Verstappen: 10 things you probably didn't know about the F1 world champion

-Max Verstappen is much more than just a racing driver and it's safe to say, the Red Bull F1 hero is very much a superstar for the modern era.
+Dive into the lesser-known facts about Max Verstappen, from childhood karting to virtual racing victories and FIFA skills.

-We already know Verstappen as the world champion, the record-breaker, and the fearless competitor with a blistering pace - but how many of us know about his childhood karting days, his secret pre-race rituals, or his virtual racing prowess?
+We already know Max Verstappen as the world champion, the record-breaker, and the fearless competitor with a blistering pace.
+But how many of us know about his childhood karting days, his secret pre-race rituals, or his virtual racing prowess?

-Dive deeper with GPFans into 10 surprising facts about the reigning champion that might give you a fresh perspective on the Dutchman...
+Dive deeper with us into 10 surprising facts about the reigning champion that will give you a fresh perspective on the Dutchman.

+READ MORE: Every F1 World Champion: The full list from Andretti to three-time king Verstappen

 10 interesting facts about Max Verstappen